 - United Kingdom, 2015 -

-In mid-2014, Ocean Outdoor launched a contest for creative agencies to come up with campaigns that would elicit a deep engagement with the audience; the campaigns were to be run on the large video walls operated by Ocean in city centers.
+In mid-2014, a leading UK out-of-home company launched a contest for creative agencies to come up with campaigns that would elicit a deep engagement with the audience; the campaigns were to be run on large video walls in city centers.

 The agency WRCS won with the “Look at Me” proposal, a campaign for the charity Women’s Aid, that fights against domestic violence.
 On the screen, the face of a battered woman would progressively heal as more and more people showed to pay attention to the image.
 VidiReports was used to measure the aggregate attention.